uzagoranski/databox-challenge/README.md

 - **Node.js**: version 20.6.1 or higher.
 You can download and install it from [here](https://nodejs.org/en/download/).

-> I encourage you to use [nvm](https://github.com/nvm-sh/nvm) to install, update and maintain multiple Node.js versions at the same time on your machine.
+> We encourage you to use [nvm](https://github.com/nvm-sh/nvm) to install, update and maintain multiple Node.js versions at the same time on your machine.

 In case you use macOS with [Homebrew package manager](https://brew.sh/), you can install it via the following commands: